jwoodrich/jfind/README.md

 I would like to add compatibility up through 8 (and some other features), but haven't had time, and I figured this might be useful, so here it is.

-Created by: Jason D. Woodrich
+Created by: Jason D. Woodrich, https://github.com/jwoodrich/jfind

 ## Usage